MUSE ENT NFT (MSCT) Price Reaches $0.0014 on Major Exchanges

-MUSE ENT NFT (MSCT) traded up 0% against the US dollar during the 1 day period ending at 19:00 PM E.T. on September 9th.
-One MUSE ENT NFT token can now be purchased for about $0.0014 or 0.00000003 BTC on popular exchanges.
-MUSE ENT NFT has a total market capitalization of $1.30 million and $2.86 worth of MUSE ENT NFT was traded on exchanges in the last day.
-During the last week, MUSE ENT NFT has traded up 0% against the US dollar.
+MUSE ENT NFT (MSCT) traded 0% higher against the dollar during the 24-hour period ending at 12:00 PM E.T. on September 11th.
+MUSE ENT NFT has a market capitalization of $1.30 million and approximately $2.86 worth of MUSE ENT NFT was traded on exchanges in the last 24 hours.
+Over the last week, MUSE ENT NFT has traded 0% lower against the dollar.
+One MUSE ENT NFT token can currently be purchased for $0.0014 or 0.00000003 BTC on popular cryptocurrency exchanges.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.